pytorch/workshops/README.md

 # workshops
-This is a repository for all workshop related materials.
+This is a repository for all workshop, tutorials and related materials.